nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 6. All the command words, flags and arguments such as (sort asc or desc) should be case insensitive.

-7. We want to update the edit feature to only edit only one field instead of every single field.
+7. We want to upgrade the find command such that it can also find by substrings and not just by the words. e.g. `find t/egg` should be able to find a recipe with the title 'eggs'

-8. Allow ingredients prices to be more general, such as olive oil buy by bottle but in the recipe only allow to input price by tablespoon which is hard to calculate.
+8. Allow ingredients prices to be more general, for example, olive oil that is bought by the bottle.
+Currently in CookHub, we only allow to the users to input the price by tablespoon, which is hard to calculate.

 9. Allow find to work with multiple flags